 I had the privilege of working with Audrey for three months during my MBA Application process.
 Audrey lead and project managed the whole process, making sure the seemingly daunting and large task was broken down in to a sequence of manageable tasks.
 Her systematic approach allowed me to remain focused on my daily work, and prevented me from compromising on my performance elsewhere.
 Audrey was fully engaged; always focused and attentive.
 She made sure the difficult conversations were being held and that I remained well out of my comfort zone, constantly exploring new possibilities and fresh ideas.
 She made sure we had the best possible thought process in place and that I was authentic and sincere.
 She always kept in mind the “big picture” imperatives of the application and at the same time relentlessly focused on the details that would make the difference.
 She cared.
 With Audrey’s support I completed the best possible application package I could have.
 Through our sessions, I observed my critical thinking and writing skills improve, and more importantly I now feel a stronger sense of self and a stronger sense of purpose.
 The preparation for my MBA application has turned out to be a transformational journey in its own right.
 Audrey was instrumental in this transformation.

-Jonathan F., B.A.
-Columbia University / M.B.A.
+Jonathan F., M.B.A.
 TBD

 When we found Audrey we were already late.
 We had already tried a well-known college coaching firm and came away very disappointed.
 The essays our son Michael had written with their guidance sounded generic and didn’t sound like his real voice; the essays sounded like they were specifically crafted to hit on the typical admissions bullet points.
 They sounded fake and superficial.
 And this was no cheap firm, the cost was very high.
 So we asked friends for help and luckily one of our friends had recently used Audrey for her two kids and she raved about her.
 Turns out that Audrey is always in high demand, so when we contacted her she had long since filled up her schedule for the season.
 But she was kind enough to meet with Michael, and they hit it off right away, and she found a way to fit him into her schedule.